alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 * In the top menu, select "Projects/Namespaces";
 * This page displays two projects: "Default" and "System".
 Click on "Project: Default";
 * The new page displays the workloads, but it is empty for the moment.
 Click on the "Deploy" button;
-* This page displays a workload form.
-Please set the fields like this:
+* In this form, set the fields like this:
   * Name = hello-workload
   * Docker Image = rancher/hello-world
 * Scroll down and click on "Show advanced options";